bojeryd91/bojeryd91.github.io/_pages/index.md

 #  Recent updates:

 ## Jan 27, 2026 -- The Bromma paper available online
 We went through a couple of rounds of formatting the paper, but now my housing wealth paper with Björn, Dany, and Roine is finally ready for the printer.
-Check it out at [the Journal of Monetary Economcs](https://www.sciencedirect.com/science/article/pii/S0304393226000073?via%3Dihub#/)
+Check it out at [Journal of Monetary Economcs](https://www.sciencedirect.com/science/article/pii/S0304393226000073?via%3Dihub#/)

 ## Jan 8, 2026 -- Upcoming presentations
 Around the change of the month, I'll go to Växjö (Jan 29) and Jönköping (Feb 2) to present.